-All NBRC grant programs will make available two rounds of funding in Spring and Fall.
-Spring round applications are due in May with awards announced in June.
-Fall applications are due in October with awards announced in January.
+Commencing in 2024, all NBRC grant programs are made available in two rounds of funding in Spring and Fall.
 FY 24 awards and onward will be managed within NBRC's Grants Management System (GMS).
 All grant lifecycle phases, steps, and documentation requirements will be communicated and maintained within the online grant record.
 Please see Appendix C for additional guidance.
 Figure 2 below provides a general overview of the grant lifecycle.
 Figure 2: NBRC Grant Lifecycle